batamladen/Armadillo/README.md

 # Armadillo App

-Welcome to the Armadillo App repository!
-This project is a Python-based application packaged as an executable for easy use on Windows systems.
+This project is encryption/decryption, Python-based application packaged as an executable for easy use on Windows systems.

 ![armadilooo](https://github.com/user-attachments/assets/3fe0c0a1-3b98-413a-a1f7-032d3fb94d58)